I’ve always had a soft spot for nursery rhymes.

 This experiment moves fast, so be ready!

 Place your drinking glass over one of your lit candles.
-Start your time as soon as you set your glass over the candle.
+Start your timer as soon as you set your glass over the candle.

 Keep a watch on the candles.
 As soon as one candle goes out, stop the timer.

-Which candle stayed lit the longest?
+Which candle stopped burning first?
 How long did it take to go out?

 The science behind this experiment